 Financial liabilities at fair value through profit or loss are re-measured to fair value, after considering their market value at the reporting date, but without accounting for transaction costs.
-Any changes in the fair value of these liabilities are recognised in the statement of comprehensive income as finance income or finance cost, except for own credit risk changes for the financial liabilities that were originally classified to the category of instruments measured at fair value through profit or loss, and which as of 1 January 2018 have been recognised in other comprehensive income.
+Any changes in the fair value of these liabilities are recognised in the statement of comprehensive income as finance income or finance cost, except for own credit risk changes for the financial liabilities that were originally classified to the category of instruments measured at fair value through profit or loss, and which have been recognised in other comprehensive income.